Narayan Nagbali Puja In Trimbakeshwar

 Day 3:

-The cost of Narayan Nagbali Puja depends on the Havan (fire ritual) and the materials (Samgri) used by the Tamprapatradhari Guruji.
-After the Puja is completed, the amount of Dakshina (offering) given is up to the devotee (Yajmana).
+The cost of Narayan Nagbali Puja depends on the type of Havan and materials used by the Tamprapatradhari Guruji.
+The Dakshina (offering) is usually given voluntarily by the devotee after completion of the Puja.